openstack-archive/fuel-web/docs/develop/ostf_contributors_guide.rst

     available depending on cluster settings;
   - exclusive_testsets field gives you an opportunity to specify test sets that will be run successively.
-For example, you can specify "smoke_sanity" for smoke and sanity test set profiles, then these tests will be ran not simultaneously, but successively.
+For example, you can specify "smoke_sanity" for smoke and sanity test set profiles, then these tests will be run not simultaneously, but successively.
+  - available_since_release field is responsible for the release version starting from which a particular test set can be run.
+This means that the test will run only on the specified or newer version of Fuel.

 It is necessary to specify a value for each of the attributes.
 The optional attribute is "deployment_tags", meaning optionally you may not specify it